Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Can this condition cause sleep apnea?

-While excess soft tissue in the mouth and throat often is the culprit behind obstructive sleep apnea, the less common central sleep apnea13 (CSA) may originate in spinal trauma or injury, which can include herniated discs, though this is very rare.
-When a spinal disc shifts out of place because of stress or acute injury, it can impinge nearby spinal nerves resulting in a disconnect between the muscles you use to breathe and the brain.
+While excess soft tissue in the mouth and throat often is the culprit behind obstructive sleep apnea, the less common central sleep apnea (CSA) may originate in spinal trauma or injury, which can include herniated discs, though this is very rare.12 When a spinal disc shifts out of place because of stress or acute injury, it can impinge nearby spinal nerves resulting in a disconnect between the muscles you use to breathe and the brain.

 Interested in exploring further?
 Learn more in our best mattress for sleep apnea guide.